Virtual Terminal

 You can also set limitations on each recurring plan you create in the Virtual Terminal.
 You can set a cut-off limit for any new recurring donation plan by:

-- Max plan amount: the total maximum donation amount for the recurring plan
+• Max plan amount: the total maximum cumulative donation amount for the recurring plan

-- End date: the date on which the recurring plan will be cancelled
+• End date: the date on which the recurring plan will be canceled

-When you add a limit, a full installment plan will appear.
+When you add a limit, the full Installment plan will appear on the right-hand side.
 If multiple limits are set for a recurring plan, the plan will be cancelled as soon as any one cut-off condition is met.

-As a best practice, we recommend verbally confirming the fee coverage option with a donor when processing an in-person or over-the-phone donation.
+As a best practice, we recommend verbally confirming the fee coverage option with a supporter when processing an in-person or over-the-phone donation through the Virtual Terminal.

 Supporter

 The Supporter section includes fields for the supporter related to the donation.
-Using the supporter search function, you can autofill information for existing donors.
-This functionality is on by default when you enable Virtual Terminal, but it can be disabled if required by your organization’s security policies.
+Using the search function, you can autofill information for your existing supporters.
+This functionality is enabled by default when you enable Virtual Terminal, but it can be disabled if required by your organization’s security policies.
 Similarly, you can configure the autofill functionality to be available to all user groups or you can exclude users with the Virtual Terminal Specialist role.
 Learn more →

-Depending on the Checkout configuration for the selected campaign, a few other fields may be shown, including On behalf of, which is used for attributing a donation to an organization, and the fields for comments and tribute giving.
+Depending on the settings you have in place for the selected campaign, a few other fields may be shown, including On behalf of, which is used for attributing a donation to an organization, as well as fields for comments and tribute giving.

-Unique to Virtual Terminal, an email address is not required to process a donation.
-This functionality is useful for accepting donations from donors that do not have email addresses.
+Unique to the Virtual Terminal, an email address is not required to process a donation.
+This functionality is useful for accepting donations from supporters that do not have email addresses.

 Payment method

-You can process a Virtual Terminal donation using three types of payment methods:
+You can process a Virtual Terminal donation using any of the following types of payment methods:

 For card-based payment methods, you can opt to process the donation without the card’s CVC/CVV security code.
 This option is configured from the settings page for the Virtual Terminal in the Dashboard.